elarhuik/contacts-manager/README.md

 ## Import contacts

+You will need to create a Pipedrive (demo) account and add new contacts under your account.
+Then You can make use of their API for fetching the data.

 The table describes the format and data types for the imported data.
 Be sure to create custom fields for 'Groups', 'Location' and 'Order'.
 You can also use the .csv in /import_data.

 | Name    | Organization | Email  | Phone  | Groups | Assistant | Location | Order  |